Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/baseline-assessment/index.md

 To conduct the Baseline Assessment, click on SHOW to re-open the Assessment created to verify the exclusion criteria.
 The following tabs are provided:

 •	MEDICAL HISTORY which opens the Medical History tab.
-This tab is active for all patients and the data concerning medical history (e.g. comorbidities, physical examinations) are saved here (see Medical History).
+This tab is active for all patients and the data concerning medical history (e.g. comorbidities, physical examinations) are saved here (see [Medical History](#medical_history)).
 •	HEARING LOSS which opens the Hearing Loss tab.
-This tab must be activated with the patient profiling functionality and data concerning the specific Hearing Loss assessment are saved here (see Hearing Loss).
+This tab must be activated with the patient profiling functionality and data concerning the specific Hearing Loss assessment are saved here (see [Hearing Loss](#hearing_loss)).
 •	BALANCE DISORDERS which opens the Balance Disorders tab.
-This tab must be activated with the patient profiling functionality and data concerning the specific Balance assessment are saved here (see Balance Disorders)
+This tab must be activated with the patient profiling functionality and data concerning the specific Balance assessment are saved here (see [Balance Disorder](#balance_disorder)).
 •	CARDIOVASCULAR which opens the Cardiovascular tab.
-This tab must be activated with the patient profiling functionality and data concerning the specific Cardiovascular Diseases assessment are saved here (see Cardiovascular)
+This tab must be activated with the patient profiling functionality and data concerning the specific Cardiovascular Diseases assessment are saved here (see [Cardio Vascular](#cardio_vascular)).
 •	MENTAL DISORDERS which opens the Mental Disorders tab.
-This tab must be activated with the patient profiling functionality and data concerning the specific Mental Disorders assessment are saved here (see Mental Disorders)
+This tab must be activated with the patient profiling functionality and data concerning the specific Mental Disorders assessment are saved here (see [Mental Disorders](#mental_disorders)).
 •	COGNITIVE DISORDERS which opens the Cognitive Disorders tab.
-This tab must be activated with the patient profiling functionality and data concerning the specific Cognitive Disorders assessment are saved here (see Cognitive Disorders)
+This tab must be activated with the patient profiling functionality and data concerning the specific Cognitive Disorders assessment are saved here (see [Cognitive Disorders](#cognitive_disorders)).
 •	FRAILTY which opens the Frailty tab.
-This tab must be activated with the patient profiling functionality and data concerning the specific Frailty assessment are saved here (see Frailty ).
+This tab must be activated with the patient profiling functionality and data concerning the specific Frailty assessment are saved here (see [Frailty](#frailty)).

 ## Medical History

-### General Info
+### General Info {#general_info}

 The General Info tab is shown in Figure .